jamesncox/portfolio-v2/src/notes.md

     [x] See if you I can NavMenu selected-menu::before attributes to work in Responsive.css.
         [x] I think that the issue might be with NavBar.js activeClass property.

+    [x] Find/create a better pineapple sunglasses PNG for light toggle.
+Current one is good but not GREAT.